rcompton/ryancompton.net/_posts/2016-06-11-taxi-strava.md

 {% excerpt %}

-Last year @? used a FOIA request to obtain a dataset with information on the locations, times, and medallions for 173 million NYC cab rides.
-In this blog post we'll look through this data to see which cabs are fastest cabs are and how quickly they can get between various parts of the city.
+Last year [Chris Whong](http://chriswhong.com/) used a [foil](http://www.dos.ny.gov/coog/foil2.html) request to obtain a dataset with information on the locations, times, and medallions for 173 million NYC cab rides.
+I'm interested is determining which cabs are the fastest cabs are and how quickly they can get between various parts of the city.

-As someone who loves biking to work but hates how taxi drivers are always trying to race (kill?) me

 {% endexcerpt %}

 ## Data

-Reddit users imjasonh and fhoffa parsed the FOIA'd data and loaded it into [a public BigQuery table]( https://bigquery.cloud.google.com/table/imjasonh-storage:nyctaxi.trip_fare ) ([another version](https://bigquery.cloud.google.com/table/nyc-tlc:yellow.trips) is also available from the NYC Taxi and Limousine Commission) The schema looks like:
+Reddit users imjasonh and fhoffa parsed the raw data and loaded it into [a public BigQuery table]( https://bigquery.cloud.google.com/table/imjasonh-storage:nyctaxi.trip_fare ) ([another version](https://bigquery.cloud.google.com/table/nyc-tlc:yellow.trips) is also available from the NYC Taxi and Limousine Commission) The schema looks like:

 ![schema]({{site.url}}/assets/taxi-strava/schema.png)